Adeolujoseph/-Retailstore_ETL_pipeline_project/README.md

 # Retail store ELT pipeline project
 ## Project Overview:
-I designed and developed an ELT (Extract, Load, Transform) pipeline for a retail store.
-The pipeline performs the following functions:
+In this project, I designed and developed an ELT (Extract, Load, Transform) pipeline for a retail store, automating the data flow from raw data collection to insightful visualizations.
 1. Data Collection:

    OLTP Data: Data is extracted from the store’s OLTP database (RDS) and loaded into Snowflake using Airbyte.
 This process is scheduled to run daily.

    S3 Data: Data is also collected from an S3 bucket and loaded into Snowflake using an AWS Lambda function.
 This Lambda function is orchestrated to run daily at 6 AM using Amazon EventBridge.
 2. Data Transformation:
-The data in Snowflake is transformed using dbt (Data Build Tool) to meet business requirements.
-The transformation models are scheduled to run using a cron job.
+The data in Snowflake is transformed using dbt (Data Build Tool) to align with  business requirements.
+The transformation models are scheduled to run automatically through a cron job.
 3. Data Visualization:
-The transformed data is used to create visualizations in Metabase.
-Metabase is configured to refresh its data daily to ensure up-to-date reports and dashboards.
+The transformed data is visualized using Metabase.
+The dashboards and reports in Metabase are configured to refresh daily, ensuring that they reflect the most up-to-date data.

 ## Project Architecture:
 ![image](https://github.com/user-attachments/assets/271dd6cd-42d9-4607-ae0d-553862a0d50c)